PostHog/meta/requests-for-comments/2023-01-12-plan-naming.md

   - I think this speaks to our goal to have post-PMF companies who are wanting to grow quickly be on paid plans
 - **Enterprise**

-Since we are sunsetting the k8s deployment, I don't think we will be selling licenses for self-hosted versions any more, correct?
-If that is the case then the only other option is the self-hosted docker deployment.
+Since we are sunsetting the k8s deployment, the only other option is the self-hosted docker deployment.
 We could simply call this the **Open-source** plan.

 ## Success criteria
 _How do we know if this is successful (i.e. metrics, customer feedback), what's out of scope, whats makes this ambitious?_